Raising of school leaving age in England and Wales: 19th century

 William Edward Forster drafted the first Education Act in 1870.

 The Elementary Education Act 1870 (commonly known as 'Forster's Education Act' after its drafter William Edward Forster) applied only to England and Wales.
 It introduced the concept of compulsory education for children under thirteen, although the decision to do so was at the discretion of school boards; education was compulsory in approximately 40% of schools by 1873.
 In areas where education was considered a problem, elected school boards could be set up.
 These boards could, at their discretion, create local by-laws, confirmed by Parliament, to require attendance and fine the parents of children who did not attend.
 There were exemptions for illness, living more than a certain distance (typically one mile) from a school, or certification of having reached the required standard (which varied by board) which were made mandatory across England and Wales by the 1880 act.

 The Elementary Education Act 1880 imposed compulsory attendance from 5–10 years.
 Ensuring that children of poorer families attended school proved difficult, as it was more tempting to send them working if the opportunity to earn extra income was available.
 Attendance officers could visit the homes of children who failed to attend school, but this often proved to be ineffective.
-Children under the age of 13 who were employed were required to have a certificate to show they had reached the educational standard; employers of these children who weren't able to show this were penalised.
+Children under the age of 13 who were employed were required to have a certificate to show they had reached the educational standard; employers of these children who were not able to show this were penalised.
 An act brought into force thirteen years later went under the name of the Elementary Education (School Attendance) Act 1893, which stated a raised minimum leaving age to 11.
 Later the same year, the act was also extended for blind and deaf children, who previously had no means of an official education.
 This act was later amended in 1899 to raise the school leaving age to 12.